 You then have the XIR Ultimate, a 16" HD touch screen with all of the same features as the mid level XER.
 About $500 separates one console from the next, but you really do get more functionality on the more advanced consoles.

 At the top of the line you have the new XUR, a 22" HD touch screen with all of the same features as the XIR.
 About $500-$600 separates one console from the next, but you really do get more functionality on the more advanced consoles.

 While all of the consoles are good, we would opt for at least the XER to get the touch screen and Bluetooth capability, as you can sync your workouts with your favorite fitness apps, watch Netflix shows, check your social pages...there's a lot more to keep you occupied, plus you get a lot of additional workout programs to choose from.

 The top end XUR has an awesome display, but you don't necessarily need to spend an additional $500 to get a larger screen.
 The 16" touch screen on the XIR will be just fine.

 Matrix treadmills receive great reviews from industry experts as well as those who have used the machines in gyms across the world and in their homes.
 They ave received numerous awards over the years for design excellence for many of their treadmills, bikes and trainers.

 They can be found at hundreds of gyms across the United States, including LA Fitness, Gold's Gym, Planet Fitness and at high-end clubs throughout Canada, Europe and South America.

 If you have the money and want one of the best machines you can possibly buy for your home then a Matrix treadmill is a great choice.
-The quality and craftsmanship is unmatched, and you'll get years of maintenance-free enjoyment from it.
+Several of their residential models top our Best Buy list in various categories.